hyperledger-labs/private-data-objects/contracts/exchange/docs/exchange.md

 6. Bob requests a proof of escrow from the RMC and submits it as the response to Alice's request.
 The contract in the exchange object verifies the type and quantity of the asset and also that Alice trusts Bob's issuer (that is, that the RMC was vetted by the RMPA).
-Assuming Bob's response is accepted, the exchange contract object enters a "completed" state where no furhter changes are accepted.
+Assuming Bob's response is accepted, the exchange contract object enters a "completed" state where no further changes are accepted.

 7. To complete the exchange, Bob and Alice independently request a claim from the exchange object